Air pollution: Agriculture and waste

 Controlled burning of a field outside of Statesboro, Georgia, US, in preparation for spring planting.

 E-waste processing in Agbogbloshie, Ghana, using open-burning of electronics to access valuable metals like copper.

 Agricultural emissions, both from crops and from animal agriculture, contribute substantially to air pollution.
 For instance, methane is emitted by the digestion of food by cattle, causing ground-level ozone.
 Agriculture is also a major source of ammonia, which can form fine particulate matter.
 Practices like slash-and-burn in forests like the Amazon cause large air pollution alongside deforestation.

 Open dumps of waste are a common source of air pollution in low-income countries.
-They can promote the growth of microbes which pollute water and air, and be a source of toxins.
+They can be a source of toxins and can promote the growth of microbes that pollute water and air.
 Through open burning of waste—whether self-ignited or burned on purpose—soot, methane, and other pollutants are released.
-The waste in landfills itself also produces methane.
+Organic waste in landfills itself also produces methane as it decomposes.
 Globally, a quarter of solid waste is not collected and another quarter is not disposed of properly.